Interview with Sylvain Lucas, Pastry Chef at SO/ Paris

 New Year’s Dessert at SO/ Paris: a truffle and Ugandan vanilla creation in partnership with Eurovanille

 On the occasion of New Year’s Eve at SO/ Paris, pastry chef Sylvain Lucas unveils an exceptional dessert created in partnership with Eurovanille.
-Built around an audacious pairing of truffle and Ugandan Planifolia vanilla, this gastronomic creation reflects a contemporary pastry approach rooted in technical mastery, aromatic balance and the valorisation of origin, at the heart of the Parisian culinary scene.
+This gastronomic creation combines truffle with Ugandan Planifolia vanilla , reflecting a contemporary pastry approach rooted in technical mastery, aromatic balance and the valorisation of origin, at the heart of the Parisian culinary scene.

 Eurovanille